Jar Jar Binks

-Jar Jar Binks is a fictional character of the Gungan race from the Star Wars saga created by George Lucas.
-Jar Jar appears throughout the Star Wars prequel trilogy – as a major character in Episode I: The Phantom Menace, with a smaller role in Episode II: Attack of the Clones, and with only a one-line cameo in Episode III: Revenge of the Sith – as well as having a role in the television series Star Wars: The Clone Wars.
-The first fully computer-generated supporting character in a live-action film, he has been voiced by Ahmed Best in most of his appearances, who also acted out the character with prosthetics prior to the CGI work.
-The last mention of Binks is in the 2017 canonical novel Aftermath: Empire's End.
+Jar Jar Binks is a fictional character from the Star Wars saga created by George Lucas.
+A member of the Gungan race, Jar Jar appears throughout the Star Wars prequel trilogy—as a major character in Star Wars: Episode I – The Phantom Menace, with a supporting role in Star Wars: Episode II – Attack of the Clones and a cameo in Star Wars: Episode III – Revenge of the Sith—as well as having a role in the television series Star Wars: The Clone Wars.
+The first fully computer-generated (CGI) supporting character in a live-action film, he has been voiced by Ahmed Best in most of his appearances, who also acted out the character with prosthetics prior to the CGI work.
+He also appears in various other media.

 Jar Jar's primary role in Episode I was to provide comic relief for the audience.
-He was met with overwhelming dislike from both critics and audiences, and has been recognized as one of the most hated characters in Star Wars and the history of film in general, with some commentators arguing that the character was based on stereotypes of African Americans.
+He was met with overwhelming dislike from both audiences and critics, and has been recognized as one of the most hated characters in Star Wars and the history of film in general, with some commentators arguing that the character was based on stereotypes of black people, especially Jamaicans.
 The hate affected Best personally, who rejected the idea that the character was based on racist stereotypes.

-Part of the perception of the character changed in 2015, when a fan theory originating from Reddit gained popularity and was encouraged by Best.
-The theory stated that Jar Jar was originally intended to be a manipulative villain, but George Lucas replaced him in Episode II at the last minute with Count Dooku because of Jar Jar's unpopularity.
-Best would later confirm that this was partially true, as he felt it would have happened without the backlash.
+In 2010, Adult Swim released Robot Chicken: Star Wars Episode III which included a sketch where Jar Jar, voiced by Ahmed Best himself, revealed that he was a Sith Lord throughout the six films, and had manipulated Palpatine himself.
+Five years later, in 2015, a Reddit user posted a fan theory that Jar Jar was originally going to be revealed as a manipulative villain, but this plot point was removed due to the character's unpopularity.
+The theory gained popularity on the internet, and was even encouraged by Best, who implied that it could have been partially true.

+The character's reception has changed as he has been championed by fans who had seen the prequels at the time of their release as children.
+Best cited the audience reaching adulthood as well as their perspective as some of the reasons for the character's reassessment, as well as the newfound appreciation for the prequel trilogy.
+He has also been defended by members of the prequels' production team.